 There are those who argue whether Kentucky is in the North or South (mind you, we checked the “neither” box when it came to the Civil War, so it’s hard to call).
 But it’s really irrelevant at this point because the Bluegrass State has carved out its own niche outside the boundaries of a compass.
 The place?
 We are at 38°84°, but who we are is where it gets really interesting.

-Many of our attributes precede us: our world-renowned skills at crafting bourbon, our legendary horse farms, and our national champion UK basketball team.
-But that’s like saying New Orleans has some kickass jazz, but that’s pretty much it.
+Many of our attributes precede us: our world-renowned skills at crafting bourbon, our legendary horse farms, and our national championship UK basketball team.
+But that’s like saying New Orleans has some great jazz, and that’s pretty much it.

 There’s a whole culture, a fluid lifestyle that sets the pace here in Lexington.
 It draws a younger crowd, with the median age in Lexington-Fayette County being 33.9 (compared to the national average of 37.3 years old).
 But on the flip side, Time magazine ranked the city as one of the top five places to retire.